 IR Courses Staff

 James A. de Haseth is Emeritus Professor of Chemistry at the University of Georgia.
 He has been working with FT‐IR spectrometers for over 40 years, and has published and lectured extensively on their operation and performance.
 Jim is now a senior partner for Light Light Solutions, LLC, a general spectroscopy consulting firm.
 In addition he is currently developing a new instrument for rapid data analysis and large area measurement.
 The new instrument is portable, yet retains the resolution and signal-to-noise ratio of benchtop instruments.
 Jim has also been involved with development of spectrometric data processing algorithms for extraction of physical and chemical information from spectra of components in complex matrices.
-Jim de Haseth is co-author, with Peter Griffiths, of the text "Fourier Transform Infrared Spectrometry."
+Jim is co-author, with Peter Griffiths, of the text "Fourier Transform Infrared Spectrometry."
 The second edition of the text was published in early 2007.
-Jim is a Fellow of the Society for Applied Spectroscopy and an Honorary Member of the Coblentz Society.
+Jim is a Distinguished Service Awardee of the Society for Applied Spectroscopy and an Honorary Member of the Coblentz Society.

 Dr. James A. de Haseth, Senior Partner, Light Light Solutions, LLC,